bgamari/build-env/readme.md

   - package flags and `dependency` arguments, obtained from the build plan,
   - `<pkg>_datadir` environment variables supplied by `build-env`.

-Problems will likely arise if you pass extra configure arguments that override any of these.
+Problems will likely arise if you pass extra arguments that override any of these, for example by using `--configure-arg ARG` on the command line.

 ## Deferred builds